iLert/docs/integrations/grafana/grafana-integration-v-9.x.md

 ## FAQ <a href="#faq" id="faq"></a>

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

-Yes, as soon as an alert with "ok" has been resolved in Grafana, the associated alert in iLert will be resolved automatically.
+Yes, as soon as an alert with "ok" has been resolved in Grafana, the associated alert in ilert will be resolved automatically.

-**What happens when an alert is paused in Grafana, is the associated alert also accepted in iLert?**
+**What happens when an alert is paused in Grafana, is the associated alert also accepted in ilert?**

 Yes.

-**Can I link Grafana to multiple alert sources in iLert?**
+**Can I link Grafana to multiple alert sources in ilert?**

 Yes, create a **Notification Channel** per alert source in Grafana.